 In the latter case, the attacker impersonates other network nodes to extract information about the network topology or gain knowledge of other parameters.
 The node with the greatest interest in such attacks is the sink due to its crucial role.
 Appropriating a network node's identity negatively affects the routing service.
 It also confuses the rest nodes leading to potential incorrect messages' forwarding since, for example, instead of reaching their legitimate destination are delivered to the attacker.
-Clone-ID [5, 11, 24] falls in this category and can be the first stage of further hostile actions causing serious troubles in the network; Sybil attacks [24, 32, 33] are an escalated type of Clone-ID attacks which eventually can cause increased network control traffic, high energy consumption and degradation in PDR.
+Clone-ID (Mayzaud et al., 2016; Raoof et al., 2018; Wallgren et al., 2013b) falls in this category and can be the first stage of further hostile actions causing serious troubles in the network; Sybil attacks (Medjek et al., 2015; Wallgren et al., 2013b; Zhang et al., 2014) are an escalated type of Clone-ID attacks which eventually can cause increased network control traffic, high energy consumption and degradation in PDR.

 Diversity and/or combination of attacks may affect different aspects of an RPL-based IoT network.
-The next section provides some indicative examples through simulation.
+Next section provides some indicative examples through simulation.